 Before explaining the basic rights, the reader must understand that there are different forms of stock.
-Cammon stock which is a certificate granting equal status among shareholders for dividends and pre-emptive rights (the right to buy new shares when offered).
+Common stock which is a certificate granting equal status among shareholders for dividends and preemptive rights (the right to buy new shares when offered).
 The equality is on a per share basis.
 Typically dividends are authorized and paid on a per share basis.
-So someone owning 10 shares has more dividend earnings than a shareholder with 9 shares.
+Someone owning 10 shares has more dividend earnings than a shareholder with 9 shares.
 Other forms of stock include:

 A) Preferred Stock – Obligates the business to pay a minimum interest per year; but generally grants no voting rights.

 B) Class Stock – Classes are identified in groups such as Class ‘A’ or Class ‘B’.
 Each class has limitations on rights to earnings and voting power.

 C) Convertible Stock. – Allows the owner the right to convert a share into more common stock upon the occurrence of an event, such as a financial milestone or date.